SystemsApproach/ops/provision.rst

-While :numref:`Figure %s <fig-ansible>` highlights how Ansible is paired with Netplan to configure kernel-level details, there is also an Ansible playbook that installs Docker on each compute server and fabric switch, and then launches a container running a "finalize" image.
-This image makes calls into the next layer of the provisioning stack, effectively signalling that the POD is running and ready for further instructions.
+While :numref:`Figure %s <fig-ansible>` highlights how Ansible is paired with Netplan to configure kernel-level details, there is also an Ansible playbook that installs Docker on each compute server and fabric switch, and then launches a Docker container running a "finalize" image.
+This image makes calls into the next layer of the provisioning stack (e.g., Terraform), effectively signalling that the POD is running and ready for further instructions.
 We are now ready to describe that next layer of the stack.

 3.2 Infrastructure-as-Code